Specialism

 What are reserved matters?

 The local planning authority might be happy with the idea of housing on your site – but how much (scale)?
 What will the houses look like (appearance)?
 How will they be arranged (layout)?
-And how will cars, other vehicles and pedestrians get in and out of the site (access)?
+And how will cars, other vehicles, and pedestrians get in and out of the site (access)?

 These won’t be complete unknowns: an outline planning application has to contain upper and lower limits for scale along with a rough sense of layout and access points.
 But there are still a lot of opportunities to leave things vague.
-And if you’re a pessimist, that can sound like a lot of opportunities for the council to say “no” when you make your reserved matters applications.

-And that can happen.
-But often – having granted outline permission – the council will be working with you to get the project moving forward.
-Especially when it comes to residential development, the council will have housing targets to meet and plots that already have permission granted will be expected to do most of the work to meet those targets.
+Especially when it comes to residential development, the council has mandatory housing targets to meet and plots that already have permission granted will be expected to do most of the work to meet those targets.

 Reserved matters applications, unless there is a specific condition about a specific matter in the decision letter, need to be made within three years of you receiving your outline planning permission.
 You have to start building within two years of the final reserved matters approval.

-How to get reserved matters approval
+How to get your reserved matters application approved

-Ideally, your outline planning permission and reserved matters will be thought through together.
 For a start, that will prevent a situation where the council decides that your reserved matters applications don’t match your outline permission, and potentially puts you in the position of having to apply for permission all over again.

 And you should include enough information in your outline application to make sure that the council is agreeing to what you want to build – without spending too much time on details that can be sorted out later and allowing you some flexibility.
-We think, for instance, that if you can deal with access at the outline stage, you can avoid major potential delays just when you’re ready to start building.

-But that ideal situation isn’t always possible.
-For a start, as we explain in our outline planning permission post, one of the reasons landowners like outline planning permission is that it raises the value of the plot enabling them to sell it on at a profit.
+For a start, as we explain in our outline planning permission post, one of the reasons landowners like outline planning permission is that it raises the value of the plot, enabling them to sell it on at a profit.

 Which means that the person or organisation applying for reserved matters approval will not be the same person or organisation who applied for outline planning permission.